PalisadoesFoundation/talawa-docs/docs/talawa-api-docs/models/AgendaSection/interfaces/InterfaceAgendaSection.md

 # Interface: InterfaceAgendaSection

-This is an interface representing a document for an agenda section in the database (MongoDB).
+Interface representing a document for an agenda section in MongoDB.

 ## Properties